immutable/imx-core-sdk-golang/README.md

    }
 ```

-The workflow can be found in the [workflows directory](src/workflows/).
+The workflows can be found in the [workflows directory](src/workflows/).
+Sample usages of workflows can be found in [examples](examples/workflows)

 ### Available Workflows